Tammie Jo Shults: Military career

-OCS and flight training

 Shults was accepted by the Navy for Aviation Officer Candidate School at Naval Air Station Pensacola.
 After completing the twelve-week course and receiving her commission as an ensign on June 21, 1985, Shults attended flight training, also at NAS Pensacola, where she trained and qualified for her pilot's wings in the T-34.

-Naval aviation instructor

 After Pensacola, Shults was stationed at Naval Air Station Chase Field as a flight instructor for the T-2 Buckeye.
 She later qualified in the A-7 Corsair II with training (RAG) squadron VA-122 at Naval Air Station Lemoore.
 Her next assignment was VAQ-34, a Tactical Electronic Warfare Squadron at the Pacific Missile Test Center located at Point Mugu, California.
 When the squadron relocated to NAS Lemoore in 1991, Shults became an instructor under the command of CAPT Rosemary Mariner, the first woman to command an operational air squadron.
 Shults became one of the first female naval aviators to qualify in the F/A-18 Hornet when the squadron transitioned from the EA-6B Prowler.

-Operation Desert Storm

 During Operation Desert Storm, the Combat Exclusion Policy at that time prevented women from flying combat sorties, so Shults flew training missions as an instructor aggressor pilot for naval aviators.
 She finished her tour of duty in March 1993.

-Navy Reserve, promotion, decorations

 In December 1995, she was promoted to lieutenant commander then transitioned to the Navy Reserve, where she flew the F/A-18 Hornet and EA-6B Prowler until August 2001.
 Her decorations include two Navy and Marine Corps Achievement Medals, a National Defense Service Medal, and a Marksmanship Medal.